desmap/ale-sensible/README.md

 **`:PlugInstall` sensible defaults for ALE and enjoy a welcoming asynchronous linter and autocomplete out of the box.**

+The first time, I installed ALE, I uninstalled it right away.
+ALE is mighty but its power is hidden behind subpar defaults.
+It's just a few settings to change but it took me days to find the right ones.
+Don't waste time like I did and use sane defaults from the first second.

 ## Gutter-free, clean, slick with ANY colortheme

 <img src='https://user-images.githubusercontent.com/43666255/50975662-6cb3b780-14ee-11e9-84c4-97e2b3e18645.png' width=100%/>